regen-network/open-science/socMapping/SOC_MappingGuide.md

 data.
 The workflow is implemented in two Python scripts designed for use in Jupyter Notebook.

-The workflow consists of two steps.
+The workflow consists of three steps.
 The first step extracts pixel data from time series Sentinel-2 imagery and other layers that correspond with soil sample point locations.
 The second step uses the extracted data from the first step to find the variables that provide the best